nonomal/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > I'll have   a   dozen of those apples , please .
 # W?
 NSg/VX D/P NSg   P  I/D   NPl    .
 V      .
 > Welcome to the historic town of Harwich .
-# NSg/V/J P  D   NSg/J    NSg  P  ?       .
+# NSg/V/J P  D   J        NSg  P  ?       .
 > I'm not   driving this wreck of a   car .
 # W?
 NSg/C V       I/D  NSg/V P  D/P NSg .
 > I'm always thinking of you .